 Learn from an experienced conservation builder how to spot and tackle damp problems in your home.

-Perfect for those looking to restore an old or traditionally built home, making it nicer to live in and more environmentally friendly.
-Suitable for beginners, DIY enthusiasts or professional builders without much experience with older housing.
+Discover what you can do about a damp home and explore the techniques and methods you can use to restore an old or traditionally built house.
+This course is suitable for beginners, DIY enthusiasts or professional builders without much experience with older housing.

 Why is this important?

 The history of building conservation is littered with examples of inappropriate treatments that over time can cause more problems than they ever solved.
 Most traditional builds (pre-1919) were designed with solid wall construction of stone, brick or cob/clom, with no impermeable membranes or moisture barriers.

 They rely totally on the breathability of materials and design, where moisture is soaked up by the structure and any excess moisture expelled rapidly avoiding any damage or decay to the building.
 It’s here that many conservation attempts have gone awry as they have frequently involved the use of unsuitable, non-breathable modern materials (such as cement plasters or non-breathable paints).

 Your tutor Nathan Goss has over 30 years’ experience in the construction industry in a variety of roles that have included: carpentry and joinery, historic building surveying, project management, conservation and the restoration of buildings.